CFeregrino/scWGCNA/README.md

 ## Basic scWGCNA workflow

-**A few words on data**: \* This package is an adaptation of WGCNA, which was originally intended to find modules of co-expression in RNA-seq bulk data.
+**A few words on data**:

+-   This package is an adaptation of WGCNA, which was originally intended to find modules of co-expression in RNA-seq bulk data.
 We are therefore not sure of how it would behave with multi-batch data, and batch effects.
 We suggest to calculate modules based on one sample / library.

-\* If you are planning to compare the modules of co-expression across samples (conditions / species) try to restrict the analysis to genes that are present and expressed across all samples, to obtain the best results.
+-   If you are planning to compare the modules of co-expression across samples (conditions / species) try to restrict the analysis to genes that are present and expressed across all samples, to obtain the best results.

-\* This package works with Seurat objects, we therefore suggest to bare in mind and control what your default assay is, since this is used by the different functions.
+-   This package works with Seurat objects, we therefore suggest to bare in mind and control what your default assay is, since this is used by the different functions.

 ### Pseudocell calculation

 -   Our first step is to calculate pseudocells from a Seurat object with pre-calculated PCA (or other reductions) and cell clusters.
-For this example we are using the small pbmc dataset from Seurat.
+For this example we are using a small subset of one of the datasets we use in our paper.
     **Warning**: This might be very time or memory consuming depending on the size of your dataset. (ca. 15 minutes for 10k cells).
     Consider to run this on a script for a dedicated job.